 For more details, refer to our Frequently Asked Questions below.

-Information and documents involved in the grant process are time sensitive.
-Unsubmitted Letters of Inquiry will be abandoned after 30 days.
-Unsubmitted Applications will be abandoned after 90 days.
+Information and documents involved in the application process are time sensitive, therefore, unsubmitted Applications will be abandoned after 90 days.

 For more information, refer to the Frequently Asked Questions below.